OtterClam/otter-docs/docs/ottopia/gameplay/traits.md

 ![Rarity Sheets](img/otto-traits.jpg)

-Your otter’s traits, including looks, personality, and voice, will determine its attributes.
+Your otter’s traits, including looks, personality, and voice, will determine its [attributes](./attributes) and [basic rarity scores](./rarity-farming).
 There are 2 types of traits:

 - Native Traits
 - Wearable Equipment